prof-spock/FluidSynthPlugin/README.md

 So when you need a bit-exact reproduction of externally rendered audio by the <TT>FluidSynthPlugin</TT>, some workaround has to be made as follows:

-  - The selected instrument(s) in the soundfont must not contain any (free-running) modulators.
+  - The selected instrument(s) in the SoundFont must not contain any (free-running) modulators.

   - Chorus must be deactivated (e.g. by setting `synth.chorus.active` to 0).